rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-11-evolving-past-killing.md

 we can agree that they suck at turning land, food, and water ([which is already scarce][water-scarcity]) into meat.

+> Livestock is an outdated technology
+> — Patrick Brown

-Strangely enough, this makes me happy.
-This is good for animals and for us.
-We have incentive to stop killing animals while making better use of Earth's limited resources.
+This gets me stoked.
+It's good for both animals and for us.
+We have incentive to stop killing animals _and_ make better use of Earth's limited resources.
 We've pushed factory farming to its extremes, yet we're being forced to consider alternative production methods.
 This is necessary keep up with the growth in demand for meat as economies around the world strengthen and more people can afford meat.

 This is an example where constraints certainly help to inspire innovation.